MAvRK7/MAvRK7/README.md

 - 👋 Hi, I’m @MAvRK7 My name is Raghav
-- 👀 I’m interested in Self Driving Cars
+- 👀 I’m interested in Machine and Deep Learning and AI
 - 🌱 I’m currently learning C, C++, Python and DSA
-- 💞️ I’m looking to collaborate on  AI
+- 💞️ I’m looking to collaborate on  ML
 - 📫 How to reach me ... satvikraghav007@gmail.com

 <!---